On weak Fraisse limits: Background and the main result

 \subsection{Main result}

-Recall that a subset of a topological space is called comeager if its complement is meager or, equivalently, if the set can be represented as a countable intersection of subsets with dense interior. \begin{theorem} Let $\cC$ be a countable hereditary class of finitely generated structures and let $(\bS, \cT)$ be the topological space of all countable structures on $\omega$ with age contained in $\cC$ and which are not themselves finitely generated.
+Recall that a subset of a topological space is called comeager if its complement is meager or, equivalently, if the set can be represented as a countable intersection of subsets with dense interior. \begin{theorem} Let $\cC$ be a countable hereditary unbounded\footnote{An example due to M\'ark Po\'or shows that the assumption that $\cC$ be unbounded is necessary. } class of finitely generated structures and let $(\bS, \cT)$ be the topological space of all countable structures on $\omega$ with age contained in $\cC$ and which are not themselves finitely generated.
 The topology $\cT$ is given by the metric $d$ as above.
-Then the following are equivalent: \begin{enumerate} \item The class $\cC$ has a weak Fra\"iss\'e limit $M$. \item There is a $\cC$-universal and weakly $\cC$-saturated structure $M$. \item The $S_\infty$-orbit of some structure $M$ is comeager in $\bS$. \item For some structure $M$ the set of structures isomorphic to $M$ is comeager in $\bS$. \item The class $\cC$ satisfies (JEP) and (WAP). \item There is a $\cC$-universal weakly $\cC$-saturated structure $M$ such that (*) holds: \begin{itemize}
+Then the following are equivalent: \begin{enumerate} \item The class $\cC$ has a weak Fra\"iss\'e limit $M\in\bS$. \item There is a $\cC$-universal and weakly $\cC$-saturated structure $M\in\bS$. \item The $S_\infty$-orbit of some structure $M\in\bS$ is comeager in $\bS$. \item For some structure $M\in\bS$ the set of structures isomorphic to $M$ is comeager in $\bS$. \item The class $\cC$ satisfies (JEP) and (WAP). \item There is a $\cC$-universal weakly $\cC$-saturated structure $M\in\bS$ such that (*) holds: \begin{itemize}

-\item[(*)] any finitely generated substructure $A$ of $M$ is contained in a finitely generated substructure $B\in M$ (not necessarily the one given by weak $\cC$-saturation) such that any $D\in\cC$ containing a copy of $B$ embeds over $A$ into $M$.
+\item[(*)] any finitely generated substructure $A$ of $M$ is contained in a finitely generated substructure $B\subset M$ (not necessarily the one given by weak $\cC$-saturation) such that any $D\in\cC$ containing a copy of $B$ embeds over $A$ into $M$.

 \end{itemize} \end{enumerate} It follows in particular, that a weak Fra\"iss\'e limit, if it exists, is unique up to isomorphism.

 \end{theorem}

 \begin{proof} (1) $\Rightarrow$ (2): Let $M\in\bS$ be a weak Fra\"iss\'e limit of $\cC$.
 We have to show that $M$ is weakly $\cC$-saturated, Let $A\subseteq B\in\cC$ be as given by weak $\cC$-homogeneity.
 Assume that $(A_0,B_0)$ is an isomorphic copy of $(A,B)$ in $M$.
 Let $D\in\cC$ contain an isomorphic copy of $B$.
 By $\cC$-universality, $M$ contains a substructure $D_0$ isomorphic to $D$.
 By $\cC$-homogeneity, any isomorphism between the copy of $A$ inside $D_0$ and $A_0$ can be extended to an automorphism of $M$, yielding an embedding of $D$ over $A_0$ into $M$ as required.